CTH999/GoL/docs/design-docs/Design_Document_Formatting_Guidelines.md

 - Small amounts of YAML code snippets may be inserted within the `.md` file.
 - All design documentation is stored in `/docs/design-docs`.
 - No files besides design documentation are to be put into `/docs/design-docs`.
-- Any non-markdown file inside of `/docs/design-docs` must be removed, as it isn't a design document.
+- Any non-markdown file inside of `/docs/design-docs` must be moved elsewhere, as it isn't a design document.
+	-unless it's is, but not in markdown. in that case, fix it.
+- any design documentation in the wrong place must be moved into `/docs/design-docs`

 - The first section of any design documentation explains its purpose.
 - Any design documentation must be a single file, meaning no creation of `.yaml` and `.md` files for the same thing.
 - filine names must follow formating bellow: